 What is Computer Based Test Conducting?

-Computer-based exams are frequently referred to as “online exams,” but there is a slight distinction between the two.
+People frequently use the term “online exams” to refer to computer-based exams, but there is a slight distinction between the two.

 Computer-based exams can be undertaken by using online computer-based test software, as the name implies, using computers.
 Each student has their computer at the designated centre.
 On the monitor screen, the exam question paper will be visible.
 The student must enter the correct responses using either the keyboard, mouse or both.
 The computer, the student, uses to take the online test is typically referred to as a “client” computer.

 A “server” computer linked to the internet is also present.
 The server computer is in charge of administering the test.
 The adaptability of computer-based tests is one of their most appealing qualities.
 It enables the organization to carry out the exams and quickly evaluate the students’ test results and other information.